Lands’ End (NASDAQ:LE) Updates FY 2021 Earnings Guidance

-Lands’ End (NASDAQ:LE) last released its earnings results on Tuesday, June 1st.
-The company reported $0.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.29) by $0.37.
-The company had revenue of $321.30 million for the quarter, compared to the consensus estimate of $283.20 million.
-Lands’ End had a return on equity of 9.60% and a net margin of 2.23%.
-On average, research analysts anticipate that Lands’ End will post 1 earnings per share for the current year.

-In other Lands’ End news, major shareholder Edward S. Lampert sold 103,695 shares of the firm’s stock in a transaction that occurred on Wednesday, March 17th.
-The stock was sold at an average price of $38.54, for a total transaction of $3,996,405.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Sarah W. Rasmusen sold 8,223 shares of Lands’ End stock in a transaction that occurred on Wednesday, March 31st.
-The stock was sold at an average price of $24.59, for a total value of $202,203.57.
-In the last 90 days, insiders have sold 120,680 shares of company stock valued at $4,505,542.
-3.00% of the stock is owned by company insiders.
+In other news, EVP Sarah W. Rasmusen sold 8,223 shares of Lands’ End stock in a transaction that occurred on Wednesday, March 31st.
+The shares were sold at an average price of $24.59, for a total value of $202,203.57.
+Also, CEO Jerome Griffith sold 8,762 shares of Lands’ End stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $35.03, for a total transaction of $306,932.86.
+The disclosure for this sale can be found here.
+Company insiders own 3.00% of the company’s stock.

 Lands' End, Inc operates as a uni-channel retailer of casual clothing, accessories, footwear, and home products in the United States, Europe, Asia, and internationally.
 It operates through U.S. eCommerce, Lands' End Outfitters, Europe eCommerce, Japan eCommerce, Third Party, and Retail segments.